Academic and professional writing

 Make your transition to university or work easier and enhance your writing skills.
 Improve your performance by learning clear and appropriate communication for a variety of university and workplace applications, by taking a course in writing that can be credited to any degree.

 Writing (Academic and Professional) is not available as a major, but courses may be counted towards any undergraduate degree.
-There are two 100-level courses offered and two 200-level courses.
+There are two 100-level courses offered and three 200-level courses.

 Explore Writing (Academic and Professional) courses

 This subject is taught by the School of Linguistics and Applied Language Studies.